openshift-cs/rosaworkshop/rosa-workshop/ostoy/12-scaling.md

 		oc apply -f ostoy-microservice-deployment.yaml

+!!! note
->NOTE: You could also change it directly in the OpenShift Web Console by going to Deployments > "ostoy-microservice" > "YAML" tab.
+		You could also change it directly in the OpenShift Web Console by going to *Deployments* > *"ostoy-microservice"* > *"YAML"* tab.

 - Confirm that there are now 3 pods via the CLI (`oc get pods`) or the web console (*Workloads > Deployments > ostoy-microservice*).
 - See this visually by visiting the OSToy app > Networking in the left menu and counting how many boxes there are now.
 It should be three.